LarsNorlander/dev-diary/swift.md

 This time added a simple settings page to the Selfiegram app and added the ability to toggle on and off the ability to add location to selfies.

 At this point, I think I've learned enough Swift to take on "Classic Computer Science Problems in Swift".
 And so with that, it time to close Learning Swift.

+## September 2, 2018

+### 9:13 PM

+Today I shift my attention to "Classic Computer Science Problems in Swift".
+This book is the reason I started out Swift actually.
+So today I did the fibonacci sequence in a couple of ways.
+One that was absolutely broken (infinite recursion), one that worked through recursion, one with memoization, and one iteratively.
+Of course, this lead to some extra reading.

+I also got to do compression for the first time.
+The example in the book takes a sequence of nucleotides that represent DNA in a String format and converted into a smaller binary form.